 But this turned out to be an unpopular idea in West Orange.
 Townspeople valued the open space that the golf course provided, and they didn’t want more development, traffic, and population.
 So in early 2019, the township council agreed to purchase Rock Spring for $12 million and run it as a municipal course for at least a couple of years.

 Word of this deal made its way to Steve Lesnik, who had grown up in the neighboring town of South Orange.
-Lesnik is the chairman of KemperSports, a golf course management company, and he put in a bid to operate the course.
-When Kemper won the job, it hired Chris Parker as Rock Spring’s general manager.
+Lesnik is the chairman of KemperSports, a golf course management company, and he put in a bid to operate Rock Spring.
+When Kemper won the job, it hired Chris Parker as the course’s general manager.

-“Right away,” Parker says, “you could just tell the course hadn’t been touched for a long time.”
+“Right away,” Parker says, “you could just tell it hadn’t been touched for a long time.”

 Behind the 1st green at Rock Spring (Garrett Morrison)

-Meanwhile, Rock Spring’s future remained up in the air.
+Meanwhile, Rock Spring’s future remained uncertain.
 KemperSports had signed an 18-month contract with West Orange, and township leaders had indicated that this was, at best, a trial period.
 They considered various proposals for the property, including ones that involved reducing the golf course to nine or 12 holes and selling off a portion of the land to a developer.
 Some preferred to eliminate the entire course and convert it to public green space.

 But Chris Parker wasn’t resigned to either of those fates.
 “We wanted to come in and prove to the township how special this place was,” he says, “and how successful it could be.”